northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Sealed Records in North Dakota

-Unless otherwise provided by state statutes, the requester must petition the court to unseal the record before the record custodian grants access to such a record.
+Unless otherwise provided by state statutes, requesters generally have to petition the court to unseal the record before the record custodian grants access to such a record.
 The requester is often required to demonstrate reasons that outweigh the subject’s privacy concerns or the statutory basis of sealing.
 In selected cases, a court order cannot unseal a criminal record.
 An example is sealed records of first offender marijuana possession, as stated in N. D. Cent.
 Code § 19–03.1–23(9).

 disclaimer